 Päivi received her PhD in pharmacy in 2004 and Adjunct professorship in pharmaceutical biology in 2005.
 Currently, she holds the Academy of Finland Research Fellow position (2014-2019).
-Päivi is the head of the Bioactivity Screening Group and expert in bioassay development and screening technologies especially in antimicrobial drug discovery.
+Päivi is the head of the Bioactivity Screening Group at the Faculty of Pharmacy as well as the head of High Throughput Biomedicine Unit at the Institute for Molecular Medicine Finland (FIMM).
+She is expert in bioassay development and screening technologies especially in antimicrobial drug discovery.

 Cristina received her PhD in Food Science - Major in Microbiology from the University of São Paulo (Brazil), in 2007.
 After graduation, she worked as a molecular microbiologist at the Plant & Food Research Institute (New Zealand).
 In 2017, she joined the Bioactivity Screening Group and her research project focuses on new antimicrobials for Gram-positive bacteria.